 Store food at a temperature between 1 and 5 degrees Celsius for maximum freshness and shelf life.

-Try to use the produce you have bought before.
+Try to use the products you have bought before.
 In the refrigerator, move the older products to the front and put the newer ones in the back.

 Some food waste may be unavoidable, so why not install a compost bin?